-- The Question Results page will show the paths for the application.
+- The Question Results page shows the paths for the application.
 To allow the application to run, edit the policy and add the path in the Allow section of the policy.

 - Click Enforce Changes and Confirm Save of Enforced Policy.